aesthetic-suite/framework/docs/theme.md

 Instead of using `red`, `blue`, or `green` as the name of colors in your theme object, I suggest using other words that correlate to the color.
 For example, lava, ocean, and forest.
-This allows different themes to roughly change the color (red to orange, blue to teal, etc), while getting the intent across.
+This allows different themes to roughly change the color (red to orange, blue to teal, etc), while providing the same intent.

 #### Use index based arrays for colors